pospisilboh/Memgraph/Forename/README.md

 <p/>

 #### Eternal system
-From an external system, we extract forenames and their degree.
-Data are available as a *.csv file.
+From an external system, we extract `forenames` and their `degree`.
+Data for import are available as a *.csv file.
 ```csv
 degree,forename
 759,Drahomíra